Types Of Inheritance In Python: Complete Guide With Examples

 Inheritance in Python is one of the pillars of Object-oriented programming.
 It allows one class to inherit or derive the features or properties of the other class.

-We will have a look at it with a code example in the later sections of the article.
 It is important to note that there can be multiple child classes for a particular parent class.
 It is also possible to have multiple parent classes for one child class.

 Inheritance allows us to organize our code and streamline it by defining a hierarchical structure of classes and objects.
 It also promotes code reusability.